A Magnificent Life: Production

-On June 2021, the film was announced at the Annecy International Animation Film Festival, with Sylvain Chomet directing the film, and Aton Soumache and Ashargin Poiré serving as producers.
+In June 2021, the film was announced at the Annecy International Animation Film Festival, with Sylvain Chomet directing the film, and Aton Soumache and Ashargin Poiré serving as producers.

 Release

 In May 2022, Sony Pictures Classics acquired distribution rights to the film for North and Latin America, the Middle East, Israel, Scandinavia, India, Italy, airlines and ships.
 In May 2024, Picturehouse Entertainment acquired U.K. and Ireland distribution rights.
-The film was released in France on 15 October 2025, by Wild Bunch, with a U.S release targeted for Q4 of the same year.
+The film was released in France on 15 October 2025, by Wild Bunch.
+The film was released in the United States on 27 March 2026.
 The film had its world premiere at Special Screenings section of the 2025 Cannes Film Festival on 17 May 2025.
-It will also screen as a part of the official competition at the 2025 Annecy International Animation Film Festival.
+It also screened as a part of the official competition at the 2025 Annecy International Animation Film Festival.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an 86% approval rating based on 14 critic reviews.
+On the review aggregator website Rotten Tomatoes, 60% of 55 critic reviews are positive.

 Brian Tallerico of RogerEbert.com wrote, "...the film might feel slight compared to both the work of its subject and the other works by its director.
 But Chomet’s eye for hand-drawn animation remains a gift, and this film is deeper than it first appears."